 Discipline, which may include dismissal, will be administered as necessary when credible evidence exists that a student has engaged in an illegal activity (e.g., the possession, distribution, or use of illegal drugs) or has violated University policies and regulations.
 Point University is a smoking and alcohol free environment for all students.

 This section is provided for informational purposes.
-For complete information regarding standards of conduct, please refer to the Covenant.
+For complete information regarding standards of conduct, please refer to A Covenant for a Christian Community.

 Student Services